#StandWithUkraine - Stop the Russian invasion

-Diverging palettes work best to show numbers above and below a standard level (such as zero, the average, or median value).
+Diverging palettes work best to show numeric values above and below a standard level (such as zero, the average, or the median).
 They typically have two distinct hues to represent positive and negative directions, with darker colors at the extremes, and a neutral color in the middle.
 Examples include income above or below the median level, rainfall above or below seasonal average, or percentage of voters above or below the norm.

 Qualitative palettes work best to show categorical data, rather than numeric scales.
 They typically feature unique colors that stand apart from one another to emphasize differences.
-Examples include different types of land use (residential, commercial, open space, water).
-They also can represent categories such as a warning system that resembles a stoplight (green, yellow, and red), as these specific colors must be manually assigned to be correctly interpreted.
+Examples include different types of land use (residential, commercial, open space, water) or categories such as a stoplight-colored warning system (green, yellow, and red).

 After you select data classes and a color palette, ColorBrewer displays alphanumeric codes that web browsers translate into colors.
 You can select hexadecimal codes (